sampuka/port2/README.md

-Portefolio 2 LEO1 - Group 24 - Vandmelon
+Portfolio 2 LEO1 - Group 24 - Vandmelon

 The project has been executed as described in the instructions